 Order your tux or suit

-Don’t forget about this one!
+Don’t forget about this one on your wedding checklist!
 Looking good on the big day is one of the most important of the groom’s responsibilities.
 Figure out what you and your groomsmen want to wear, whether it’s a dapper suit or classic wedding tuxedo.
 Make sure the accessories you choose fit the theme and wedding colors.
 Book fittings for everyone who needs to rent or buy their suit.

 Finalize your guest list